On a generalisation of Cameron's base size conjecture: Classical group preliminaries

-\begin{rem} Let us record some comments on the statement of Theorem~\ref{thm:main-classical}. \begin{itemize} \item [\rm (a)] We will prove that $(H, H, H, H)$ is the only non-regular $4$-tuple of ${\rm U}_6(2).2$ up to conjugacy, where $H = {\rm U}_4(3).2^2$. \vs \item [\rm (b)] Theorem~\ref{thm:main-classical} is a direct regularity analogue of~\cite[Theorem 1]{B07}.
-In particular, Burness shows that $b(G, H) \leqs 5$ for every almost simple primitive classical group with non-standard point stabiliser $H$, with equality if and only if $(G, H) = ({\rm U}_6(2).2, {\rm U}_4(3).2^2)$. \vs \item [\rm (c)] Our methods will be similar to the ones used in~\cite{B07}.
+\begin{rem} Let us record some comments on the statement of Theorem~\ref{thm:main-classical}. \begin{itemize} \item [\rm (a)] We will prove that $(H, H, H, H)$ is the only non-regular $4$-tuple of ${\rm U}_6(2).2$ up to conjugacy, where $H = {\rm U}_4(3).2^2$. \vs \item [\rm (b)] If $G = {\rm \Omega}_7(q)$ and $\tau$ is a $4$-tuple with at least one entry not of type $G_2(q)$, then $\mathbb{P}(G, \tau) \to 1$ as $|G|\to \infty$. \vs \item [\rm (c)] Theorem~\ref{thm:main-classical} is a direct regularity analogue of~\cite[Theorem 1]{B07}.
+In particular, Burness shows that $b(G, H) \leqs 5$ for every almost simple primitive classical group with non-standard point stabiliser $H$, with equality if and only if $(G, H) = ({\rm U}_6(2).2, {\rm U}_4(3).2^2)$. \vs \item [\rm (d)] Our methods will be similar to the ones used in~\cite{B07}.
 However, recall from Section~\ref{s:intro} that removing the conjugacy assumption on our tuples requires us to work with uniform worst case fixed point ratio bounds.
 This means that whilst we will heavily rely on the main theorem of~\cite{fprI, fprII, fprIII, fprIV} to obtain sufficient fixed point ratio estimates in the majority of the cases, there will be some cases, which we outline in Section~\ref{s:fprbounds}, where we will require stronger bounds.
-We obtain those bounds in Theorem~\ref{thm:low-rank-fprs}. \vs \item [\rm (d)] As we will explain in Section~\ref{s:prob-classical},we will be heavily using a function $\eta_G(t)$, which is a variant of a 'zeta type function' introduced by Liebeck and Shalev in~\cite{LSh1} in the proof of Theorem~\ref{thm:main-classical}.
-We will heavily rely on results in~\cite{B07} for this function, but as is the case with fixed point ratios, those results will not always be applicable in this more general setting, so we will need to refine those.
+We obtain those bounds in Theorem~\ref{thm:low-rank-fprs}. \vs \item [\rm (e)] As we will explain in Section~\ref{s:prob-classical},we will be heavily using a function $\eta_G(t)$, which is a variant of a `zeta type function' introduced by Liebeck and Shalev in~\cite{LSh1} in the proof of Theorem~\ref{thm:main-classical}.
+We will rely on results in~\cite{B07} for this function, but as is the case with fixed point ratios, those results will not always be applicable in this more general setting, so we will need to refine those.
 We do this in Section~\ref{s:eta}. \end{itemize} \end{rem}

 \vs

 We now discuss some preliminary results around classical groups.
 In particular, we will briefly discuss Aschbacher's theorem that describes the subgroup structure of classical groups and record some information on conjugacy classes of prime order elements.
 We will then proceed by giving a formal definition of a subspace subgroup, and we will finally provide some more information on probabilistic and computational methods that only apply to the classical groups.